Selimach/visualization/README.md

 a- Creation of maps showing the evolution of employment rates per country (with the possibility to highlight only few countries ) based on data sourced from Eurostat.
 Information can be also shown on a map, for a particular year, or for several years to show trends.

 #### 3 - Consumer goods
-a- Chart showing the number of calories by menu and restaurant or how to transform data from a rough table into a more insightful representation.
+a - Chart showing the number of calories by menu and restaurant or how to transform data from a rough table into a more insightful representation.

+#### 3 - Financial
+a - High-frequency charts of daily SMI (Swiss Market Index), static and dynamic (in html).